All right, news roundup and information overload hour.

 I think it's important that people speak out.

-He is, you know, he's got no experience, and he's getting paid a fortune.
+He is, you know, he's got no experience and he's getting paid a fortune.

 And Pops, who lied and said he never talked to anybody about it, ends up being at every meeting, you know, or all these meetings as chronicled by Devin Archer and others.

-Well, it's it's it's enough to make me puke.
+Well, it's enough to make me puke.

-He said the justice system in New York State and America as a whole is now under assault by partisan deluded, biased judges and prosecutors, racist corrupt A. G Tish James has been obsessed with getting Trump for years and used crooked New York state judge and Goron to get an illegal un-American judgment against me, my family, and my tremendous business.
+Racist, corrupt AG Tish James has been obsessed with getting Trump for years and used crooked New York state judge and Goron to get an illegal, un-American judgment against me, my family, and my tremendous business.

 This decision is a complete and total sham.

-There were no victims, damages, no complaints, only satisfied banks and insurance companies, which made a ton of money, great financial statements that didn't even include the most valuable asset, which is the Trump brand, ironclad disclaimers, buyer beware, do your own due diligence, and amazing properties all over the world.
+There were no victims, damages, no complaints, only satisfied banks and insurance companies, which made a ton of money, great financial statements that didn't even include the most valuable asset, which is the Trump brand.

 And all the other side had was a ridiculous $18 million valuation of magnificent Mar-a-Lago, an unconstitutional gag order, a consumer fraud statute never before used for this purpose, no jury allowed, and a refusal to send this disgusting charade to the commercial division where it would have been put to a deserving end.

-Uh we'll have a lot more.
+We'll have a lot more.

-Hannity tonight on the Fox News Channel.
+Set your DVR, Hannity, tonight on the Fox News channel.

 We are loaded up, and we hope you'll join us.